 Since its inception, AI has profoundly reshaped the operational landscape across industries, especially in banking and finance.
 This groundbreaking technology has shifted the sector toward a more customer-focused and tech-driven approach.

-AI-powered systems have unlocked immense value by cutting operational costs, boosting productivity, and facilitating data-driven decision-making.
-Advanced algorithms can analyze complex datasets and detect fraudulent activities in seconds, providing unmatched security and accuracy.
+Generative AI and Agentic AI systems have unlocked immense value by cutting operational costs, boosting productivity, and facilitating data-driven decision-making.
+Modern Large Language Models (LLMs) can analyze complex datasets and detect fraudulent activities in seconds, providing unmatched security and accuracy.

-The global artificial intelligence (AI) in the banking market was valued at USD 19.90 billion in 2023.
-It is projected to grow to USD 26.23 billion in 2024 and reach approximately USD 315.50 billion by 2033.
-This market is experiencing a robust compound annual growth rate (CAGR) of 31.83% from 2024 to 2033.
-The surge is primarily driven by the ongoing digitization and modernization efforts within banking and financial institutions.
+The global artificial intelligence (AI) in the banking market is estimated to be valued at USD 34.58 billion in 2025.
+It is projected to reach approximately USD 379.41 billion by 2034.
+This market is experiencing a robust compound annual growth rate (CAGR) of 30.63% from 2025 to 2034.
+The surge is primarily driven by the ongoing digitization and the shift toward autonomous AI agents within banking and financial institutions.

 These statistics emphasize how AI is rapidly gaining traction in the sector.
 It offers a unique blend of increased efficiency, cost reduction, and enhanced productivity.